arnaudmorin/trainings/docker/training/lessons/1-docker101.md

 Q: which parameter to `docker run` could we pass to automate the removal of the container after the execution?

 # Clean your environment
 Before continuing this training, destroy all running containers using `docker stop` and `docker rm`.
-Destroy also the `demo` container from previous lesson, we don't need it anymore.

 # Real application
 It's now time to deploy a real application.